inmanta/inmanta-core/docs/install/1-install-server.rst

 ***************

 This page explains how to install the Inmanta orchestrator software and setup an orchestration server.
-Regardless what platform you installed it on, Inmanta requires git to be installed.
+Regardless what platform you installed it on, Inmanta requires at least Python and Git to be installed.

 Install the software